LiamMacP/match-label-action/README.md

 If this is set to empty - it fails the job.

-#### allOf
+#### mode

-Indicates whether the build should fail if any of the labels specified are not present within the build.

-Any [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) can be used to trigger this check.
+Indicates the checking mode that's used against the Pull Request labels.

+Available options:
+* `all` - ensures all labels are present
+* `any` - ensures at least one matching label is present
+* `singular` - ensures only one matching label is present

+Any other value results in the default option taking effect.

+Default Option: `any`

 ### List of outputs